Denhonator/Fysiikkapeli/README.md

   * ~~Nevermind, found bugs, should be better again~~
   * Fixed again?
 * Add levels
-  * Total 7+1 levels now.
+  * Total 8+1 levels now.
 Want to have more like 30 before I'd call this something
   * There's a level editor now.
-Press CTRL+E to access, WASD to move things around, arrows to resize, tab to switch between objects, CTRL+S to save to a file (no way to load from file yet) and CTRL+P to resume game
+Press CTRL+E to access, WASD to move things around, arrows to resize, tab to switch between objects, CTRL+S to save to a file and CTRL+P to resume game.
+Moving platforms are still hard coded.
 * Menu
 * Rebind keys
 * ~~Improve player - moving platform interaction~~